 If you’re due to start a course at ARU in April, May or early summer, we will be in contact with you to provide advice – but if you have specific concerns or questions please email us at email@example.com.

+Unfortunately, we have had to temporarily suspend delivery of our own English Language Proficiency Test (ELPT) at our campuses in Cambridge and Chelmsford.
 We are looking at alternative options to let you take our test safely and securely.

 If you have already booked a test we will be in contact with you.